- Member Since: February 11, 2022

 Role of Two-Way Radios

-Satellite phones might be useful, but are cost prohibitive for most people (everyone you want to communicate with will need one).
+Satellite phones could be useful, but are expensive for most people, and everyone you want to communicate with will need one.
 There is also no guarantee satellite service providers will continue to operate, or be able to handle the peak customer load effectively, during an emergency.

-Enter two-way radios, or devices which can both transmit and receive radio frequencies.
+Enter two-way radios, or devices that receive and transmit radio frequencies.
 Two-way radios can operate with minimal, rechargeable power, require little technical knowledge, and function without societal infrastructure or corporate service plans and support.

 Unlicensed Options